netdata/blog/blog/2022-12-14-coredns-monitoring.md

 <!--truncate-->
 ## What is CoreDNS

-Coredns is an open source DNS server written in Go that is designed to be fast, secure, and modular.
+[CoreDNS](https://coredns.io/) is an open source DNS server written in Go that is designed to be fast, secure, and modular.
 It supports all of the core features of a DNS server, including recursive lookups, forwarding, and caching.
 CoreDNS also offers features such as request rewriting and load balancing, as well as a plugin system to provide advanced features for custom deployments.
 CoreDNS provides high performance and scalability with support for low-latency and low-memory usage.
 It is secure by default, with support for DNSS.

 ## Monitoring CoreDNS with Netdata